vanchanr/dauthchain/README.md

 # dauthchain

 - The proposed DistributedAuthorizationChain sytem was implemented using an ABAC scheme (Attribute/Policy Based Access Control) on EOSIO blockchain.
 - Policies are used to define the rules to ALLOW/DENY permission based on the attributes of the requested cloud resource and requesting resource user.
-Each policy is represented as a JSON String in following format:
+Following is a simple policy represented in JSON format:
 ```javascript
   {
     "Resource" : {